stephaniesaylor/Practice-Repo/OZPtypeAPI.md

 #####<i>How to use it:</i>#####
-Use it to create or identify information about a category or view all category data in Marketplace.
+Use it to create or identify information about a type or view all types data in Marketplace.

 <hr>
 ###<b>Example</b>###

-The following is an example of a call to get a category ID:
+The following is an example of a call to get a type ID:
 **????
 I don't know how to do this**

     This is **NOT** accurate--just placeholder